-- 1. Use the serrated knife to slice about a 12 inch section off of the pool noodle. (can be a bit shorter or a bit longer) - 2.
-Use the pencil to poke the rubber band through the pool noodle as shown.
-The rubber band should stick out on both ends. - 3.
-Use paper clips to temporarily hold rubber band so it doesn't slip back through the hole. - 4.
-Reach into the pool noodle & grab the rubber band - 5.
+- 1. Use the pencil to poke the rubber band through the pool noodle as shown below.
+The rubber band should stick out on both ends. - 2.
+Use paper clips to temporarily hold rubber band so it doesn't slip back through the hole. - 3.
+Reach into the pool noodle & grab the rubber band.
 Attach a second rubber band which will be used to fling the rocket.
-(Like you're attaching a luggage tag.) - 6.
+(Like you're attaching a luggage tag.) - 4.
 Remove the paper clips and loop each end of the rubber band around the pool noodle.
-This holds it on very securely. - 7.
+This holds it on very securely. - 5.
 Wrap duct tape around the top of the rocket.
-This makes it look cool, and keeps the rubber band secure. - 8.
+This makes it look cool, and keeps the rubber band secure. - 6.
 Make the rocket fins out of poster board/craft foam/cardboard.
-Score notches in the noodle and glue the fins in the grooves. - 9.
-It takes a little bit of practice to get the best distance out of the rocket flinger.
+Score notches in the noodle and glue the fins in the grooves.

+7. It takes a little bit of practice to get the best distance out of the rocket flinger.
 We found that it's important to pull back firmly and then let go without trying to push it forward.
 Put your finger in the rubber band (pointing away from you), pull back the foam rocket, and let go.